Operation-based and state-based CRDTs v5

 Note

 Implementing more complicated operation-based types by creating custom data types is possible, storing the state and the last operation.
-(Every change is decoded and transferred, so multiple operations aren't needed).
-But at that point, the main benefits (simplicity, reuse of existing data types) are lost without gaining any advantage compared to state-based types (for example, still no capability to reset) except for the space requirements.
+(Every change is decoded and transferred, so multiple operations aren't needed.)
+But at that point, the main benefits (simplicity, reuse of existing data types) are lost and no advantage is gained compared to state-based types except for the space requirements.
 (A per-node state isn't needed.)
+For example, there's still no ability to reset.

 State-based CRDT types (CvCRDT)